dpse/tcli/README.md

 # TinyCLI

 *TinyCLI* is a command line interface for embedded systems that is intended to be very easy to use.
+Typical applications would e.g. be to provide a simple CLI over a serial line or over a Telnet connection.

 ![Sample](sample.gif)